Pillarisation: Depillarisation

 After World War II, during which the Dutch resistance itself was divided along pillarised lines, political and social groups from across the spectrum—including liberals, socialists, Protestants, and Catholics—began questioning the existing pillarised system.
 In response, they founded the People’s Movement (Nederlandse Volksbeweging), a unity initiative intended to renew the political landscape through what became known as the doorbraak ("breakthrough") movement.
 Participants from various ideological backgrounds, including members of the Catholic resistance group Christofoor, sought to overcome divisions between the pillars and create a more integrated society.

-Despite these efforts, the entrenched nature of pillarisation limited the movement’s success.
+Despite these efforts, the entrenched nature of pillarisation limited the movement's success.
 To promote unity, the Social Democratic Workers’ Party, the left-liberal Free-thinking Democratic League, and the Christian-socialist Christian Democratic Union merged to form the Labour Party (Partij van de Arbeid, PvdA), a progressive party intended to be open to all citizens.
 However, the PvdA failed to attract significant support from Catholic and Reformed voters and became primarily associated with the socialist pillar.

-In the early years of radio and television broadcasting, pillarisation also influenced the organization of media.
-While Dutch broadcasters were divided along pillar lines, the separation in television was relatively limited, as all broadcasters shared the Netherlands’ single national television channel (expanded to two channels after 1964), which was viewed by the entire audience.
+In the early years of radio and television broadcasting, pillarisation also influenced the organisation of media.
+While Dutch broadcasters were divided along pillar lines, the separation in television was relatively limited, as all broadcasters shared the Netherlands' single national television channel (expanded to two channels after 1964), which was viewed by the entire audience.

 The 1960s marked a period of major social and political transformation.
 The pillars began to dissolve under criticism from emerging political movements, notably Democrats 66 (D66) and the New Left (Nieuw Links) faction within the PvdA.
 Rising mobility, affluence, and educational opportunities enabled greater contact among citizens from different backgrounds, reducing perceived differences between groups.
 Younger generations increasingly rejected affiliation with pillarised institutions, leading to the gradual decline of the system.